Traumatic brain injury: Effect on the gait pattern

 In patients who have developed paralysis of the legs in the form of spastic hemiplegia or diplegia as a result of the traumatic brain injury, various gait patterns can be observed, the exact extent of which can only be described with the help of complex gait analysis systems.
 In order to facilitate interdisciplinary communication in the interdisciplinary team between those affected, doctors, physiotherapists and orthotists, a simple description of the gait pattern is useful.
 J. Rodda and H. K. Graham already described in 2001 how gait patterns of CP patients can be more easily recognized and defined gait types which they compared in a classification.
 They also described that gait patterns can vary with age.
 Building on this, the Amsterdam Gait Classification was developed at the free university in Amsterdam, the VU medisch centrum.
 A special feature of this classification is that it makes different gait patterns very recognizable and can be used in patients in whom only one leg and both legs are affected.
-The Amsterdam Gait Classification was developed for viewing patients with cerebral palsy.
-However, it can be used just as well in patients with traumatic brain injuries.
+The Amsterdam Gait Classification was developed for viewing patients with cerebral palsy; however, it can be used just as well in patients with traumatic brain injuries.
 According to the Amsterdam Gait Classification, five gait types are described.
 To assess the gait pattern, the patient is viewed visually or via a video recording from the side of the leg to be assessed.
 At the point in time at which the leg to be viewed is in mid stance and the leg not to be viewed is in mid swing, the knee angle and the contact of the foot with the ground are assessed on the one hand.

 Classification of the gait pattern according to the Amsterdam Gait Classification: In gait type 1, the knee angle is normal and the foot contact is complete.
 In gait type 2, the knee angle is hyperextended and the foot contact is complete.
 In gait type 3, the knee angle is hyperextended and foot contact is incomplete (only on the forefoot).
 In gait type 4, the knee angle is bent and foot contact is incomplete (only on the forefoot).
-With gait type 5, the knee angle is bent and the foot contact is complete.
+With gait type 5, which is also known as crouch gait, the knee angle is bent and the foot contact is complete.

-Gait types 5 is also known as crouch gait.